tardate/LittleCodingKata/ruby/html-color-sort/README.md

              postman:      127.9 i/s - 9.18x  slower
 ```

-If we test with the much smaller list of 16 colors, `merge_sort` is still almost twice as fast as the insertion sort.
+If we test with the much smaller list of 16 basic colors, merge sort is still almost twice as fast as the insertion sort.

 ```sh
 $ ./examples.rb '' benchmark 16